Per CDC guidelines and Executive Order,

 In accordance with State regulations, Tops will be offering the COVID-19 vaccination at its registered pharmacies.
 At this time:

-NY: Tops pharmacies throughout the New York State are currently receiving a small allocation of the vaccine for those in Phase 1b who are 65 years of age or older ONLY.
+NY: Tops pharmacies throughout the New York State are currently receiving a small allocation for those 30 years of age.

 Please continue to watch the www.TopsMarkets.com/Covid19Vaccinations website for updates on appointment availability.
 We appreciate your patience.